Henk Egberink, Test Manager.

 In my career, I have seen many half-hearted automated processes.
 People do not realise (even at management level) that managing these costs time and money.
 More often, things do not go well than they do.
 So far, I have not seen it go well very often.
 It can have added value if it is put in place properly.

-We find the interface of Testersuite intuitive and accessible.
-Here and there it could be just a bit better or it could be a click away.
-I think it is good that you listen to your customers.
+We find Testersuite 's interface intuitive and approachable.
+Here and there it could be a little better or a click away.
+I like that you listen to your customers.

 Structured testing and testing as a profession will only become more important.
 Every company is now an IT company.
 Dependence on IT is increasing.
 Testing will increase.
 Also in agile and devops environments.
 There is no single type of test manager but the role in whatever form it takes will continue to exist.